TheAnig/columbus-city-school-analysis/README.md

 # columbus-city-school-analysis
-Interactive maps for explore what factors impact a students performance the most.
+Interactive maps to explore what factors impact a students performance the most.